 Number of Outs

-If there are runners on first and third with no outs, the chances are very good that the run on third will score.
+If there are runners on first and third with no outs, the chances are very good that the run on third will score — especially if you’re in the middle of the order.
 As a result, I may concede that run to get the runner at second.